dmd-program/dmd-100/practice/object_story_draft_2.md

-# Write a story draft 2
+# Write a story: draft 2

 For this activity, you will write a second draft of your first story(500 words minimum) interpreting feedback and making adjustments where necessary.